 This article features a translation of Chapter 3 of Book 9 of the Analects of Confucius.
 You can read my full translation of Book 9 here.

-(1) According to traditional ritual, a ceremonial camp should be made of 2,400 hemp threads.
-No wonder even Confucius saw no point in maintaining this particular convention.
+(1) According to the traditional ritual convention, a ceremonial cap was an extremely elaborate item made of 2,400 hemp threads sewn together using highly intricate stitching.
+No wonder even Confucius saw no point in maintaining this particular practice.

 I took this image at the Temple of Confucius in Yilan, Taiwan.
 You can read more about the rather convoluted history of this temple in this excellent article by Josh Ellis here.